 Are Investors Undervaluing These Oils-Energy Stocks Right Now?

-One company value investors might notice is PetroChina (PTR).
-PTR is currently sporting a Zacks Rank of #1 (Strong Buy) and an A for Value.
-The stock is trading with P/E ratio of 6.06 right now.
-For comparison, its industry sports an average P/E of 8.83.
-PTR's Forward P/E has been as high as 22.38 and as low as 5.58, with a median of 7.32, all within the past year.
+Galp Energia (GLPEY) is a stock many investors are watching right now.
+GLPEY is currently sporting a Zacks Rank of #2 (Buy) and an A for Value.
+The stock is trading with P/E ratio of 10.53 right now.
+For comparison, its industry sports an average P/E of 12.89.
+GLPEY's Forward P/E has been as high as 24.23 and as low as 8.96, with a median of 13.68, all within the past year.

-Another valuation metric that we should highlight is PTR's P/B ratio of 0.44.
-The P/B is a method of comparing a stock's market value to its book value, which is defined as total assets minus total liabilities.
-This stock's P/B looks solid versus its industry's average P/B of 1.23.
-Over the past 12 months, PTR's P/B has been as high as 0.46 and as low as 0.28, with a median of 0.37.
+Finally, investors should note that GLPEY has a P/CF ratio of 13.62.
+This metric focuses on a firm's operating cash flow and is often used to find stocks that are undervalued based on the strength of their cash outlook.
+GLPEY's P/CF compares to its industry's average P/CF of 24.56.
+Over the past year, GLPEY's P/CF has been as high as 149.16 and as low as -16.86, with a median of 12.34.

-Another great Oil and Gas - Integrated - International stock you could consider is Royal Dutch Shell (RDS.A), which is a # 2 (Buy) stock with a Value Score of A.
+Phillips 66 (PSX) may be another strong Oil and Gas - Refining and Marketing stock to add to your shortlist.
+PSX is a # 2 (Buy) stock with a Value grade of A.

-Royal Dutch Shell is currently trading with a Forward P/E ratio of 7.46 while its PEG ratio sits at 1.86.
-Both of the company's metrics compare favorably to its industry's average P/E of 8.83 and average PEG ratio of 0.63.
+Phillips 66 is trading at a forward earnings multiple of 10.78 at the moment, with a PEG ratio of 0.56.
+This compares to its industry's average P/E of 12.89 and average PEG ratio of 0.69.

 Click to get this free report